joematthews/extreme-angular/README.md

 ## Tips & Tricks

 These are tips and tricks I feel are too opinionated to include in the repository.
 If this section gets out of hand I will probably move it into a separate repository.

+### NestJS

+If you are looking for a full featured, robust, and enterprise-ready Typescript backend framework that pairs well Angular, then checkout the [NestJS web framework project](https://nestjs.com/).
+NestJS has features similar to Spring Boot, .NET and other enterprise web frameworks.

 ### Inlay Hints